How TargetALS Transformed Biobanking Operations: A LIMS Implementation Success Story

 Driving Global ALS Research Through Comprehensive Resources

 Target ALS’s commitment to maximizing the research value of patient donations has generated significant scientific impact.
-Multi-omic datasets are generated from every case received and made accessible through the Target ALS Data Engine.
+The integration of the Postmortem Tissue Core with Longitudinal Biofluids core datasets creates unprecedented research opportunities, supporting genomic analysis and multi-dimensional tissue studies.

 Future Growth: Supporting Advanced ALS Research